adarnimrod/nsd/README.rst

 NSD
 ###

-Install NSD with minimal configuration.
-Just package installation, create configuration and zones directories and copy templates (if any).
-Configuration templates can be placed inside :code:`templates/nsd/conf.d` and zone templates inside :code:`templates/nsd/zones` either inside the role or relative to the playbook.
+Provision NSD authorative DNS server.
+By default the role has minimal configuration.
+You can add your own by overriding the default :code:`nsd_config` dictionary with your own for configuration under the :code:`server` block in :code:`nsd.conf`.
+For other blocks that can declared multiple times (like the :code:`zone` block) add your own templates in the :code:`templates/nsd/conf.d` directory either inside the role or next to your playbook.
+Likewise, zone templates can be added by placing them in :code:`templates/nsd/zones` (again either inside the role or relative to your playbook).

 Requirements
 ------------